Kjell G. Nyborg

-Kjell G. Nyborg is a financial economist.
+Kjell G. Nyborg (born 1963) is a financial economist.
 Since 2009, he has been a Chaired Professor of Finance at the University of Zurich, Department of Banking and Finance, where he is currently also Vice Director.
 In addition, he is a Senior Chair of the Swiss Finance Institute (SFI), a Research Fellow of the Centre for Economic Policy Research (CEPR), and a Fellow of the Royal Society of Arts.
 Nyborg is the President of the European Finance Association for 2017 as well as a former Director and Vice President.
 He has worked on a broad range of topics.
 The focus in his more recent work is on the role of money, liquidity, and collateral in Financial markets.
 He has also written extensively on financial auctions and Corporate Finance.
 His book Collateral Frameworks: The Open Secret of Central Banks on Cambridge University Press (2017) lays bare the "hidden" workings and practices of central banks.
 In the book he argues that more focus should be placed on central bank collateral policy as an important and integral component of monetary policy.